 By now, fleet managers should be up to speed on the 2007 federal diesel emissions standards.
 Diesel engines built Jan.
-1, 2007 and thereafter are required to reduce nitrogen oxide (NOx) emissions by 50 percent and particulate matter (PM) emissions, also known as soot, by 90%, relative to the 2004 standard.
+1, 2007 and thereafter are required to reduce nitrogen oxide (NOx) emissions by 50% and particulate matter (PM) emissions, also known as soot, by 90%, relative to the 2004 standard.

 A critical technology engine manufacturers developed to achieve these requirements is the diesel particulate filter (DPF), which traps and removes particulate matter from diesel exhaust.

 What should be expected when operating trucks with a DPF?
 How does it affect maintenance schedules?
 In what ways, if any, does the DPF require driver involvement?
 What should fleet managers know to reduce risk of premature DPF clogging that leads to costly repairs and downtime?
 Here are the basics.

 What exactly is a diesel particulate filter and how does it work?
 According to the Manufacturers of Emissions Controls Association, DPFs are commonly made from ceramic materials such as cordierite, aluminum titanate, mullite, or silicon carbide.

 Inside the DPF is a honeycomb structure with alternate channels plugged at opposite ends.
 (See Figure 1.)
 The diesel exhaust gases pass through the open end of a channel.
 At the opposite end is a plug that forces the gases through the porous channel wall, allowing the exhaust to escape through the neighboring channel while trapping as much as 90% of the solid particle matter (soot).

 Over time, soot builds up on the DPF channel walls.
 How is that soot removed to keep from clogging the DPF?